About

 Webster University, St. Louis, MO

-• Exhibition Catalog “Steamroller Collaborations” Bruno David Publications, Essay by Karen Fish, 2019.
+Exhibition Catalog “Steamroller Collaborations” Bruno David Publications, 2019.
+Essay by Karen Fish.

-“Here and Gone?”, Director's Choice exhibition catalog, Provincetown, Art Association and Museum, 2018.
+Director’s Choice Exhibition Catalog, “Here and Gone?”
+Provincetown Art Association and Museum, 2018.
 Essays by Christine McCarthy and Lisa Melandri, PhD.

-The Book of Alternative Photographic Processes, Editions #1 & #11, Christopher James
+The Book of Alternative Photographic Processes, Editions I, II, and III, Christopher James.

 Cover, “Ovations”, 1995-96 Programs for Edison Theatre, Washington University, St. Louis, MO